 - The uterus is a pear-shaped organ located between the bladder and lower intestine.

 - The cervix is the lower portion of the uterus.
 It contains the cervical canal, which has a narrow openings towards the uterus and the vagina called the os.
 The cervical canal connects the uterine cavity to the vagina and allows menstrual blood to flow out of the uterus into the vagina.

 - The fallopian tubes connect the uterus and ovaries.
 Ovaries are egg-producing organs that hold 200,000 to 400,000 follicles (from folliculus, meaning "sack" in Latin).
 These cellular sacks contain the materials needed to produce ripened eggs, or ova.
 An egg develops within the follicle.

 - The endometrium is the inner lining of the uterus.
 During pregnancy it thickens and becomes enriched with blood vessels to house and nourish the growing fetus.

-- If pregnancy does not occur, the endometrium is shed and a woman starts menstruating.
-Menstrual flow also consists of blood and mucus from the cervix and vagina.
+- If at the end of a menstrual cycle pregnancy does not occur, the endometrium is shed and the woman starts menstruating.
+Menstrual flow consists of blood and mucus from the cervix and vagina.

 The uterus is a hollow muscular organ located in the female pelvis between the bladder and rectum.
 The ovaries produce the eggs that travel through the fallopian tubes.
 Once the egg has left the ovary it can be fertilized and implant itself in the lining of the uterus.
 The main function of the uterus is to nourish the developing fetus prior to birth.